The Best Way to Experience the Heart of a Country

 Rather than just passing through, festivals let you immerse yourself in a country’s culture.
 It’s travel with a deeper purpose.

-Three Life-Changing Festivals Steeped in Tradition
+Life-Changing Festivals Steeped in Tradition

 Some festivals are more than just celebrations — they are deeply rooted in history and offer a glimpse into a way of life that has remained unchanged for centuries.
-If you’re looking for a festival experience that will stay with you long after your journey ends, these are three we highly recommend....
+If you’re looking for a festival experience that will stay with you long after your journey ends, these are ones we highly recommend....

-1. Bhutan's Thimphu Tshechu & Gangtey Tshechu Festivals
+2. Bhutan's Thimphu Tshechu & Gangtey Tshechu Festivals

 Bhutan’s Tshechu festivals are among the most significant religious events in the country.
 Dating back to the 17th century, they were introduced by Zhabdrung Ngawang Namgyal, the founder of Bhutan, to celebrate Guru Rinpoche — the saint who brought Buddhism to the Himalayas.
 These festivals are held in different districts across Bhutan and are designed to purify sins, bless attendees and bring communities together.